-History 2019-09-16T13:43:03+00:00
+History 2026-03-16T12:55:46+00:00

 History

 The project won a series of international awards and helped raise awareness for world mine aid through a number of mainstream media outlets.
 The device has since seen the spotlight of many museums and exhibitions around the world, and has been the centerpiece of many lectures on the topic of landmine clearance.
 The enthusiastic reception it got inspired the brothers to design an even more comprehensive solution, which hopes to bring the landmine issue to an end once and for all.
-Following several years of development since, the Mine Kafon Lab team has finalised work on the ‘MKD’ project – an unmanned airbourne demining system.
+Following several years of development since, the Mine Kafon Lab team has finalised work on the ‘MKD’ project – an unmanned airborne detection system.

 Mine Kafon through the years

-Take a look below at how Mine Kafon grew as a company during the last couple of years – from its humble beginnings based on wind-powered toy concepts, to the airborne unmanned demining system it offers today.
+Take a look below at how Mine Kafon grew as a company during the last couple of years – from its humble beginnings based on wind-powered toy concepts, to the airborne unmanned detection system it offers today.

 “Millions of people in nearly 80 countries still live in fear of landmines and explosive remnants of war, which take an unacceptable toll on lives and limbs, and people’s livelihoods.”